 Dan Lowenstein was elected by students to deliver the Last Lecture, a venerable academic tradition designed to answer a single question: “If you had but one lecture to give, what would you say?”

-The National Organization for Rare Disorders Research (NORD) has added Michael Geschwind to their Hall of Fame for his ongoing effort to solve Creutzfeldt-Jakob Disease.
+The National Organization for Rare Disorders Research (NORD) added Michael Geschwind to their Hall of Fame for his ongoing effort to solve Creutzfeldt-Jakob Disease.

 Dr. Robert Edwards, professor of neurology and physiology, is one of three UCSF faculty who were recently elected members of the Institute of Medicine (IOM) in recognition of their outstanding professional achievement and commitment to service.
 Read the whole story.

-Our department chair, Dr. Stephen Hauser, recently appeared on episode 9 of Charle Rose: The Brain Series with several distinguished colleagues to talk about multiple sclerosis.
+Our department chair, Dr. Stephen Hauser, appeared on episode 9 of Charle Rose: The Brain Series with several distinguished colleagues to talk about multiple sclerosis.
 Their discussion is available to view online (53 minutes).

-In June, Pierre-Antoine Gourraud received the Julia Bodmer Award, given annually by the European Federation for Immunogenetics to a young scientist in recognition of outstanding work in the field.
+Pierre-Antoine Gourraud received the Julia Bodmer Award, given annually by the European Federation for Immunogenetics to a young scientist in recognition of outstanding work in the field.